• Disease Overview

 Clinical Trials and Studies

-Botanicals such as benzopyrones and saponins (e.g., horse chestnut seed extract) as well as the trace element selenium have been proposed as adjunctive treatments for hereditary lymphedema.
-Benzopyrones, a group of substances such as coumarin, hydroxethylrutin and flavinoid derivatives, may stimulate lymph flow via breakdown of lymph proteins, thereby reducing accumulation and subsequent edema.
-The effectiveness of such medications, however, is under debate and not well-supported in the medical literature.
-Additionally, liver damage (hepatotoxicity) has been reported in up to 6% of patients taking coumarin, and more research is necessary to determine the long-term effectiveness and safety of benzopyrone therapy in individuals with hereditary lymphedema.
+Botanicals such as benzopyrones and saponins (e.g., horse chestnut seed extract) as well as the trace element selenium have been proposed as adjunctive treatments for lymphedema.
+Benzopyrones, a group of substances such as coumarin, hydroxethylrutin and flavonoid derivatives, may stimulate lymph flow via breakdown of lymph proteins, thereby reducing accumulation and subsequent edema.
+The effectiveness of such medications for primary lymphedema, however, is under debate and not well-supported in the medical literature.
+Additionally, liver damage (hepatotoxicity) has been reported in up to 6% of patients taking coumarin, and more research is necessary to determine the long-term effectiveness and safety of benzopyrone therapy in individuals with primary lymphedema.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: